arunj123/pico_display/README.md

 *   **Live Data Fetching:** Periodically pulls real-time weather data from the Open-Meteo API.
 *   **Advanced UI Generation:** Creates a polished, aesthetically pleasing UI image using the Pillow library, complete with colorful, programmatically drawn weather icons.
 *   **Efficient "Diff & Tile" Algorithm:**
-    *   To minimize network traffic and prevent screen flicker, the script compares the newly generated UI with the last frame sent.
+    *   To minimize network traffic, the script compares the newly generated UI with the last frame sent and calculates the smallest rectangular "bounding box" of changed pixels.
-    *   It calculates the smallest rectangular "bounding box" that contains all the changed pixels (a "diff").
+    *   This "diff" is broken down into smaller "tiles" to fit within a reasonable payload size.
-    *   If this diff is larger than the 8KB TCP payload limit, it is automatically broken down into smaller "tiles."
+*   **Reliable TCP Communication with ACK-based Flow Control:**
-    *   Only the necessary tiles are sent to the Pico W. This is extremely efficient for updates like the clock changing, where only a small part of the screen needs to be redrawn.
+    *   Uses a custom, framed TCP protocol to send image tiles to the Pico W.
-*   **Reliable TCP Communication:** Uses a custom, framed TCP protocol to send image tiles to the Pico W.
+    *   To ensure stability, the script sends only one tile at a time and waits for an "ACK" (acknowledgment) packet from the Pico before sending the next.
+This prevents the host from overwhelming the Pico's limited buffers.

 ### 3. BLE Keyboard (`keyboard_app`)